Lease agreements and application process

 • whether you'll be committing future boards to long-term agreements that may put extra pressure on school resources

-• extra costs to the school, such as electricity and maintenance (these will usually be passed onto the hirer)
+• extra costs to the school, such as electricity and maintenance which won't be pad for by the third party

 • whether your school community will consider it an acceptable use